Training-and-Development-SRE/dynatrace-monitoring-as-service/README.md

 **Step 1: Pass meta data via custom environment variables**
 1. Edit frontend-app/run_docker.sh
 2. Change the comments to use the launch process labeled **Step 1** (make sure the other lines are commented)
-3. Lets restart our app via ../stop_frontend_clustered.sh and then ../run_frontend2builds_clustered.sh
+3. Let's restart our app via ../stop_frontend_clustered.sh and then ../run_frontend2builds_clustered.sh

 Looking at our Process Groups now shows us the additional Meta Data and the Automated Tags!